-20 Class day trips
+20 Class Excursions (day trips)

 Children will go with their class teachers and Erzieher on a variety of class day trips in a term.
 The aims of the trips are to broaden the children's education and to strengthen the class camaraderie.
 Trips might include a visit to the opera, to a museum or ice-skating.
 The trips usually have to be paid for by the parents.
-To keep the cost of travelling on the public transport low you will be asked whether your child will join the class Travel Ticket which is valid for the whole academic year and currently costs 8 Euros.
+We generally take public transport for our day trips, all school children in Berlin are able to use public transport for free with a valid school identification (Schülerausweis).
+Student ID can be requested from the school secretary.

-21 Overnight class trips
+21 Overnight Class Trips

 It is up to the class teacher whether or not the class goes on an overnight trip.
+Class trips are not a compulsory role of a teacher or educator.
 Younger classes usually go on a 3-5 day trip to a small resort on the outskirts of Berlin, later another trip is usually offered for 5 days (4 nights) a bit further away but reachable within two hours.
 Costs will be kept to a minimum, and parents can in certain circumstances ask for assistance.
 If you do not want your child to participate in one of these trips he or she can be placed in one of the other classes.
 It is strongly recommended that all children attend these enriching adventures.

-22 School uniform
+22 School Uniform

 German schools in general do not have school uniforms.
-However our school offers a hooded sweatshirt, a T-shirt and a Polo-shirt with the school logo which can be ordered.
+However, our school offers a hooded sweatshirt, a T-shirt and a Polo-shirt with the school logo which can be ordered.
 We encourage our pupils to wear it, especially on school trips.
-Have a look at the range we offer and order it using the order form on our website: www.charles-dickens-gs.de (click 'School ABC', then 'School shirts').

-23 Secondary Education
+23 Secondary Education (after Charles Dickens Grundschule)